concept-lab/shrec22_PLBinding_evaluationTools/README.md

 ## Usage
 For evaluating putative pockets in PQR or OFF format:

+If OFF format, the participant must provide in the working directory a "testData" folder containing the structures in OFF format.

 python3 evaluate.py \<directoryName containing participant results\>

 Change in the script the fields